 Clearwater Hudson River Revival

 The Clearwater Bike Center (left) welcomes scores of cyclists and prevents hundreds of pounds of pollution each year.
+Time's Up provides free valet bike parking right at the front gates of the Clearwater festival.
 For details, read about our first year: Clearwater 2002 Wrap-up

 Biking Directions to the Clearwater Revival

 Choose a route, click on the cue sheet, print it up, and follow it!

 - Direct route from New York City via Yonkers, Hastings, Tarrytown, etc.

 - Scenic route from NYC via White Plains

 - Another scenic route from NYC via Bronxville and Tarrytown

 - Scenic route from White Plains via Valhalla, Thornwood, Pleasantville, Ossining, etc.

 - Yorktown Heights to Croton Point passing Teatown, Mohansic Lake, and Croton Dam